D1nDo/Wavelet_on_FPGA/README.md

 - multiresolution signal analysis
 - feature extraction

-The complete design is developed in Verilog RTL using Xilinx Vivado.
+The complete design is written in Verilog RTL and developed using Xilinx Vivado.

-The objective of this repository is not to provide a final application-specific product, but rather a collection of modular FPGA wavelet processing blocks that can be integrated into custom DSP systems.
+The main goal of this repository is to provide a collection of reusable FPGA wavelet processing blocks that can be integrated into custom DSP and embedded systems.

+This is not intended to be a final application-specific IP core.
+Instead, the idea is to provide a flexible starting point for anyone interested in exploring wavelet algorithms on FPGA hardware.

 ---

-# Motivation
+# Why this project? :bulb:

-Wavelet transforms are widely used in digital signal processing.
+Wavelet transforms are powerful tools for analysing signals at different resolutions.
+They are widely used in digital signal processing, especially for applications where both time and frequency information are important.

-Although several software implementations exist, publicly available RTL implementations of complete wavelet processing pipelines for FPGA platforms are limited.
+Software implementations of wavelet transforms are widely available, but finding complete and reusable FPGA RTL implementations is much more challenging.

-This repository aims to provide reusable FPGA building blocks for researchers and engineers developing custom hardware-based wavelet systems.
+This repository aims to provide a practical hardware starting point for:

+- researchers working on FPGA-based signal processing
+- students exploring hardware DSP
+- engineers developing custom wavelet accelerators

-The main goals are:
+The main objectives are:

-- provide synthesizable RTL wavelet blocks
+- provide synthesizable RTL wavelet processing blocks
-- implement complete DWT and IDWT architectures
+- implement complete DWT and IDWT pipelines
 - provide reusable Mallat decomposition trees
-- offer a starting point for custom wavelet IP development
+- create a foundation for custom FPGA wavelet IP development

 ---

-# Implemented Hardware Blocks
+# Implemented Hardware Blocks :gear:

-## 1. Db4 Wavelet Decomposition Block
+## Db4 Wavelet Decomposition Block

-The Db4 decomposition block implements the analysis stage of the DWT.
+The Db4 decomposition block implements the analysis stage of the Discrete Wavelet Transform.

 The block performs:

 - low-pass filtering
 - high-pass filtering
 - downsampling
-- generation of approximation coefficients
+- approximation coefficient generation
-- generation of detail coefficients
+- detail coefficient generation

 The architecture is based on fixed-point arithmetic optimized for FPGA